 It’s a no-brainer that Gen-Zs spend more time on their phone than any of the preceding generations.
 More than 60% of Gen-Z’ers used their mobile phone to make 2021 holiday gift purchases, significantly higher than any other age demographic, according to eMarketer.
 It is imperative for brands to craft experiences and seed engagement touchpoints that are made for mobile.

-Gen-Zs are taken by the phygital way of doing things.
-As a retail brand, if you want to attract and retain more customers, then offering them a combined experience of shopping in-store with the convenience of e-commerce can be a great way of marketing.
+Gen-Zs are taken by the phygital way–one of the prominent gen-z retail trends.
+As a retail brand, if you want to attract and retain more customers, then offering them a combined experience of shopping in-store with the convenience of gen z eCommerce trends can be a great way of marketing.